tryin2bdeveloper/Devops_Group5/usecases/usecase-3.md

 ### MAIN SUCCESS SCENARIO
 The analyst requests the necessary data.
-A list of people living both in cities and non-urban areas is retrieved from each country.
+A list of people living both in cities and non-cities areas is retrieved from each country.
 The data is sorted accordingly.
-The final report is presented in a clear format for review by the analyst.
+The final report is presented in a clear format for review by to develop.

 ### EXTENSIONS
 Data requested by the analyst does not exist.